hyperledger/aries-rfcs/features/0641-linking-binary-objects-to-credentials/README.md

 When a credential is issued with an attachment in the attachments decorator, be it a base64-encoded file or a hosted file, the link has to be made between the credential and the attachment.
 The link MUST be made with the `attribute.value` of the credential and the `@id` tag of the attachment in the attachments decorator.

+### Hashlink

+A hashlink, as specified in [IETF: Cryptographic Hyperlinks](https://tools.ietf.org/html/draft-sporny-hashlink-06), is a formatted hash that has a prefix of `hl:` and an optional suffix of metadata.
+The hash in the hashlink is a [multihash](https://tools.ietf.org/html/draft-multiformats-multihash-02), which means that according to the prefix of the hash it is possible to see which hashing algorithm and encoding algorithm has been chosen.
+An example of a hashlink would be:

+`hl:zQmcWyBPyedDzHFytTX6CAjjpvqQAyhzURziwiBKDKgqx6R`

+This example shows the prefix of `hl:` indicating that it is a hashlink and the hash after the prefix is a multihash.

+The hashlink also allows for opional metadata, such as; a list of URLs where the attachment is hosted and a MIME-type.
+These metadata values are encoded in the CBOR data format using the specified algortihm from section 3.1.2 in the [IETF: Cryptographic Hyperlinks](https://tools.ietf.org/html/draft-sporny-hashlink-06).

+The list of URLs SHOULD NOT be used as it introduces the phone home problem, however the MIME-type MAY be used to infer the file type before downloading it.

 ### Inlined Attachments as a Credential Attribute

 Attachments can be inlined in the credential attribute as a base64-encoded string.
 With this, there is no need for the attachment decorator.
 Below is an example of embedding a base64-encoded file as a string in a credential attribute.